Unsupervised Acoustic Scene Mapping Based on Acoustic Features and Dimensionality Reduction: Simulation Setup

 \textbf{Reverberated Data and Training:} The reverberant acoustic data was generated using the GPU-accelerated \ac{RIR} Simulator \cite{DiazGuerra2020, allen1979image}.
-The synthetic \acp{RIR} were convolved with $5$ second long white noise signals.
-We examined three reverberation times ($\textrm{RT}_{60}=160, 360, 610 $~ms), set the sampling frequency to $f_s=16$~kHz and the speed of sound to $c=343$m/s.
-We also set the parameters for the microphone array to $r=2$~cm and $d=3$~cm.
-Using this configuration, at any given location and for each source, we can estimate the horizontal \acp{RTF} and the vertical \acp{RTF}, having a total of seven horizontal and seven vertical \acp{RTF} for a single burst. \ac{RTF} estimation was applied according to \eqref{eq:01}, using $N_{FFT}=256$, with 50\% overlapping Hamming windows.
-A single estimated \ac{RTF} is a complex-valued feature of length $\frac{N_{FFT}}{2}+1=129$.
+For the learning-phase data, the synthetic \acp{RIR}, $a_i(n)$, were convolved with $5$ second long white noise signals, $s(n)$.
+The acoustic data at the test phase is simulated by convolving the \acp{RIR}, $a_i(n)$, with $8$ second long speech signals, $s(n)$, drawn from the TIMIT dataset \cite{AB2_SWVENO_1993}.
+We examined three reverberation times ($\textrm{RT}_{60}=160, 360, 610 $~ms), set the sampling frequency to $f_s=16$~kHz, and the speed of sound to $c=343$m/s.
+We also set the microphone array parameters to $r=2$~cm and $\ell=3$~cm.
+Using this configuration, at any given location and for each source, we can estimate the horizontal \acp{RTF} and the vertical \acp{RTF}, having a total of seven horizontal and seven vertical \acp{RTF} for a single burst. \ac{RTF} estimation was applied according to \eqref{eq:01}, using $N_{\textrm{FFT}}=256$, with 50\% overlapping Hamming windows.
+A single estimated \ac{RTF} is a complex-valued feature of length $\frac{N_{\textrm{FFT}}}{2}+1=129$.
 For working with real-valued \acp{DNN}, we concatenated the real and imaginary parts to form a 258-dimension real-valued feature.
-Figure~\ref{fig:input_features} visualizes the input features received from the vertical RTFs of the leftmost sampling grid-line in the room for the moderate $360$~ms reverberation time.
-It turns out (as discussed in Sec.~\ref{sec:sim_study_analysis}) that picking a portion of the RTF bins is preferable.
+It turns out that picking a portion of the RTF bins is preferable.
 We obtain the best results when taking bins 5 to 99, corresponding to frequencies $312.5$--$6190$~Hz.

 Our data tensor is constructed as follows: we take 95 bins from each complex \ac{RTF} for each single sound source to construct a real-valued feature of length 190.
-Since we have both vertical and horizontal \ac{RTF} components in our burst, we concatenate them to obtain a feature vector of length 380.
+Since we have vertical and horizontal \ac{RTF} components in our burst, we concatenate them to obtain a feature vector of length 380.
 Finally, having two speech sources, we repeat the process and concatenate both results.
 We eventually end up with a data tensor of shape $[N, M, D]=[3136, 7, 760]$.
 In terms of the LOCA terminology, we can write that $\mathcal{Y} \subset \mathbb{R}^{760}$, and we wish to reconstruct a 2-D latent embedding, $\mathcal{X} \subset \mathbb{R}^{2}$.